The Italian Intellectual Property & Technology law department (my department!) of DLA Piper published their Legal Predictions for 2019.

 These take a look back at what happened during 2018 and illustrate the key changes that are expected in 2019.

-As you have seen through some of the blog posts published during the previous weeks on this blog, the publication covers 14 different topics, from more traditional areas of law such as trademarks, copyright, trade secrets and patents to innovative topics such as artificial intelligence, blockchain, FinTech and eSports, from life sciences to media, fashion, e-cigarettes and gambling, to privacy and cyber security, which were among the main challenges of 2018 and will continue to be so in 2019.
+Indeed, as you have seen through some of the blog posts published during the previous weeks on this blog, the publication covers 14 different topics, from more traditional areas of law such as trademarks, copyright, trade secrets and patents to innovative topics such as artificial intelligence and Intenet of Things, blockchain, FinTech and eSports, from life sciences to media, fashion, e-cigarettes and gambling, to privacy and cyber security, which were among the main challenges of 2018 and will continue to be so in 2019.

 Along with head of the department, Gualtiero Dragotti, and Roberto Valenti, specialized in intellectual property and Giulio Coraggio, an expert in technology and privacy, the total number of partners in the group is now 5.
 Other new team members that joined the group have increased the overall headcount to 25.

 And the market seems to have recognized our efforts based on the review from The Legal 500 that has you can see HERE ranked our Technology Media & Telecommunications law department in band 1 also for 2019.

 The book 2019 Intellectual Property and Technology Predictions can be purchased on Amazon in an ebook format.
 The predictions are the result of the efforts of the whole 25 members of the Italian Intellectual Property and Technology team of DLA Piper and we hope you will enjoy it!